faylward/viralrecall/README.md

 **-v, --minvog**
 Minimum number of hits against the VOG database that must be recorded in a region in order for it to be reported (larger values == higher confidence).

+**-c, --contiglevel**
+If this option is used, contige-level stats will be provided for the input, and no viral regions will be output.
+This is useful for screening contigs for viral signatures.

+**-r, --redo**
+If you have already run ViralRecall and you want to re-run it with different parameters, you can use the -r flag to avoid re-running Prodigal and HMMER, which are the most time-consuming steps.

+**-b, --batch**
+Use this flag if the input is a folder of .fna files to search, rather than a single .fna file.

-For example, if we wanted to recover only long, well-defined viral regions we could use the following command:
+For example, if we wanted to recover viral regions from a eukaryotic contig we could use the following command:
 > python viralrecall.py -i examples/arm29B.fna -p testout -s 15 -m 30 -v 10

 Here we are asking for only regions that have a mean score >= 15, are at least 30 kilobases long, and have at least 10 VOG hits.